Best. Decision. Ever.

 We walked Ladybird Lake and were blown away by how fit people were.
 Not in that LA kind of external way.
 But genuinely healthy, more Colorado outdoorsy vibe.
 We looked at countless homes, shocked at how much we could get for our money.
 We sold our LA townhome with two patios and moved to a half-acre parcel and went to work on renovating our dream home.
 Did I mention that it cost almost half the price of the townhouse?
 We happened upon a quirky neighborhood in Hill Country unofficially known as 'Cuernavaca', the name of the main road that runs through it.

 Within months, thanks to our sweet neighbors, we made countless friends.
 Genuine friends.
-People that would offer to pick your kids up from school if you were in a jam, wash every single last dish in your sink after a dinner party and make sure you had plans every holiday.
+People that would offer to pick your kids up from school if you were in a jam, wash every single last dish in your sink after a dinner party, and make sure you had planned every holiday.
 We had cookies brought to our door and Christmas Carols sung to us Christmas morning and a thriving social life way more satiating than our time in Los Angeles.
 Mostly because we had kids now and parties were a family affair in Austin.

 Life was good.
 We felt settled and happy at the thought of raising our kids in such a progressive, yet family-focused town.
 Our house was done and even featured in a Wall Street Journal piece.
 It was the best home we'd enjoyed yet and one of my dearest friends on earth came to visit and decided to move her own family just down the road.
 Yes!
 Then my husband got the phone call.

-A seven year running client, growing an airplane start-up (my husband is obsessed with anything that flies), offered him a full-time position designing their facilities.
+A seven-year running client, growing an airplane start-up (my husband is obsessed with anything that flies), offered him a full-time position designing their facilities.
 They were growing at a rapid pace and planned to expand nationally.
 They were moving their LA offices to northern CA just outside of Napa.
 Dream job.
 How could he refuse?
 His two passions all wrapped into a single opportunity.
-Having been an entrepreneur since he was twenty-six, the idea of a consistent paycheck that would allow his on-line business to continue was appealing.
+Having been an entrepreneur since he was twenty-six, the idea of a consistent paycheck that would allow his online business to continue was appealing.
 He commuted for nine months, came home Friday to Sunday every week, until that critical moment when it was too much for all of us.

 Should we move back to CA.?
 Life felt so good in Austin but we missed each other.
-He's a hands on dad and his girls seemed to have milestones regularly that he was missing out on.
+He's a hands-on dad and his girls seemed to have milestones regularly that he was missing out on.
 We packed our bags and decided to Airbnb our home while we made sure it was right for all of us.
-Leaving our beautiful home, new found friends and my best girl just down the road was tough but so are we so we made it work.
+Leaving our beautiful home, newfound friends, and my best girl just down the road was tough but so are we so we made it work.
 I transitioned my work too and became a top producing REALTOR in Napa where we lived.
 After a couple of rentals, we decided to settle in and buy a place.
-Our Austin home was bringing in a six figure income, my work was thriving and my husband was finding his way as an employee.
+Our Austin home was bringing in a six-figure income, my work was thriving and my husband was finding his way as an employee.

-We landed in another rental, then about six-months after the fires, decided to move back to our beloved Austin.
+We landed in another rental, then about six months after the fires, decided to move back to our beloved Austin.
 We couldn't be happier with the decision and plan to purchase an Airbnb property in CA eventually.
-The greatest two takeaways from all our adventures is that we can get through anything.
+The greatest two takeaways from all our adventures are that we can get through anything.
 Together. #TeamAntonioni became our new family hashtag.
 And we found a retirement vehicle that can offer, not just income, but a lifestyle.
 The future looks like multiple Airbnb properties in places we love.
 Passive income in our elder years and places we can call home in different states.